AlexanderKlishin/alexanderklishin.github.io/nginx.md

 - NGX_HTTP_PREACCESS_PHASE
 - NGX_HTTP_ACCESS_PHASE

+    > handler: any return code other than NGX_OK, NGX_DECLINED, NGX_AGAIN, NGX_DONE is considered a denial

     <https://nginx.org/en/docs/http/ngx_http_core_module.html#satisfy>
     > The client must pass handlers registered at this phase.
     > Satisfy directive permits to continue if any handlers authorizes the client.
 - NGX_HTTP_POST_ACCESS_PHASE
 - NGX_HTTP_PRECONTENT_PHASE

     > modules: try_files mirror
 - NGX_HTTP_CONTENT_PHASE

     > modules called sequentially until one of them produces the output
 - NGX_HTTP_LOG_PHASE

+### handler return codes

+- NGX_OK

+    Proceed to the next phase.
+- NGX_DECLINED

+    Proceed to the next handler of the current phase.
+    If the current handler is the last in the current phase, move to the next phase.
+- NGX_AGAIN, NGX_DONE

+    Suspend phase handling until some future event which can be an asynchronous I/O operation or just a delay, for example.
+It is assumed, that phase handling will be resumed later by calling ngx_http_core_run_phases().
+- other

+    Any other value returned by the phase handler is treated as a request finalization code, in particular, an HTTP response code.
+The request is finalized with the code provided.

 ## module